strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 It's not safe to allow modifications or removals on data contracts as it might impact either the workings of the streams, but it also hinders traceability.

-Data contracts can be in one of three states.
+Data contracts can be in one of five states.
 See the image below:

 <img class="data-contract-states" alt="Data Contract states" src="/img/entity_states.svg"/>